Prospective Graduate StudentsApplications for Fall 2019 Admission:

 To apply, please visit https://apply.grad.uci.edu/apply/ to begin the online application.
 The online application is run centrally by UCI Graduate Division.
 Should you have any issues with the online application, contact their office at 949-824-4611.

 The Department of History requires the submission of the following materials in order to complete your application to the MA or PhD program.
-All materials must be received by the Department office by the application deadline, including letters of recommendation.
-There will be no upload option with the online application.
+All materials must be received by the application deadline, including letters of recommendation.

 1. GRE scores (Electronic Submission)

 - There is no minimum required GRE score.
 The results of this test represent only one of many factors reviewed in the admission decision.